RenanMeirelles/zero-pollution-bsic/Documentation/WEEK5.md

 - KPIs for Success
 - Team Bio

+## The Pitch is available in the Institutional folder for download [HERE](https://github.com/RenanMeirelles/zero-pollution-bsic/tree/master/Institutional)
+## The demo video of the DApp and the Smart Contracts is in the Documentation folder for download [HERE](https://github.com/RenanMeirelles/zero-pollution-bsic/tree/master/Documentation)

 ### End of Week Deliverables: Draft pitch deck and prep for final video recording
 Please organize dry runs and review of documents with your teams mentors and with @Rhett  @Ravi @Mary  and @vanessa